 Conclusion and Recommendations

-C. rotundus have a potential to act as a good antimicrobial agent against pseudomonas aeruginosa, Bacillus subtilis and Candida albicans and Escherichia coli because of presence of various phytochemical ingredients Steroid, saponin, Alkaloid, Glycoside and Tannin.
+C. rotundus have a potential to act as a good antimicrobial agent against pseudomonas aeruginosa, Bacillus subtilis and Candida albicans and Escherichia coli because of presence of various phytochemical ingredients steroid, saponin, alkaloid, glycoside and tannin.
 C. rotundus had shown maximum growth inhibition against Bacillus substilis with an inhibition of 8 at 10% concentration unlike the standard antibiotics and T. latifolia.
 T. latifolia has shown its e9ectiveness against Escherichia coli and Staphylococcus aureus because of the presence of various secondary metabolites such as Steroid, saponin, Alkaloid, Glycoside and Tannin.
-Uese phytochemicals seemed to be active source of useful drugs.
+These phytochemicals seemed to be active source of useful drugs.
 From this study’s findings, T. latifolia and C. rotundus extracts can be used as good antibacterial agents.
 C. rotundus can be used against Bacillus substilis unlike the standard antibiotics and T. latifolia.
 Further research for isolation and characterization of compounds responsible for the observed antimicrobial activity.
-Uere is need to carry out antifungal and antioxidant activities of T. latifolia and C. rotundus.
+There is need to carry out antifungal and antioxidant activities of T. latifolia and C. rotundus.

 References